RCV meets with Premier and Leader of Opposition at Pre Rosh Hashana Meetings

-Senior members of the Rabbinical Council of Victoria (RCV) Executive, met on Thursday afternoon with the Premier of Victoria, the Hon Daniel Andrews MP.
+Senior members of the Rabbinical Council of Victoria (RCV) Executive, met last Thursday afternoon with the Premier of Victoria, the Hon Daniel Andrews MP.

-The meeting, a long-standing tradition, was an opportunity for the Rabbis to bless the State of Victoria preceding the Jewish New Year and this year they offered an additional prayer for rain for the drought stricken farmers.
+The meeting, a long-standing tradition, was an opportunity for the Rabbis to bless the State of Victoria preceding the Jewish New.

 President of the RCV, Rabbi Phillip Heilbrunn OAM, opened the meeting followed by co-Vice Presidents, Rabbi Danny Mirvis and Rabbi Moshe Kahn who presented a brief Dvar Torah, expressed gratitude for the Victorian Government’s ongoing support of the Jewish community and Israel and presented the Premier with a book ‘Voices from the Melbourne Jewish Community’ together with some Victorian honey.

 The Premier welcomed the RCV to Parliament and reflected on the proud partnership between the RCV and the Government.
 Commending the RCV on its leadership, the Premier said “the Council’s work is integral, not only in its support for Jewish communities, but as a leader in interfaith dialogue.
 It’s this work that makes Victoria a safer, more connected and more cohesive state.
 As a Government, we are very grateful for your efforts”.
 The Premier reaffirmed the valuable contribution of Jewish leaders in our multicultural and multifaith state and expressed his thanks for the work the Jewish community do to support a better and more equal society where our diversity is celebrated and valued.